 Read Across America is coming up soon!
 I’m so excited about these STEM activities for Read Across America week because I love integrating STEM/STEAM activities with literature.

-Dr. Seuss’ stories are silly, and this means the sky’s the limit with STEM!
+Dr. Seuss’s stories are silly, and this means the sky’s the limit with STEM!
 Read on to learn about these THREE highly engaging STEAM activities.

 Wacky Writing Challenge